 iOS code signing

-Code signing is required for installing your iOS app on real devices and publishing it to App Store.
+Code signing is required by Apple for integrating app services, installing your iOS app on real devices, and for uploading it to App Store Connect so that it can be distributed through TestFlight or App Store.
 It enables to identify who developed the app and ensure that all the changes to the app come from you or your team.

 To receive a signed

-A provisioning profile contains information about the app ID, the devices on which the app can be installed and the certificates that can be used for signing the app.
-There are separate certificates and provisioning profiles for development and distribution.
+A provisioning profile — development or distribution — contains information about the app ID, the devices on which the app can be installed and the certificates that can be used for signing the app.
 Note that if your app contains app extensions, you need an additional provisioning profile for each app extension.
-The provisioning profile must have the .mobileprovision extension.

 For successful signing, the certificate and the provisioning profile must match in the following way: